Target setting & action plan

 Why quantify the solutions effectiveness?

 Investigating the impact of your solution has many advantages.
-It is an opportunity to gain more insights about your solution, identify improvement areas and increase market value.
+It is an opportunity to gain additional insights about your solution, identify improvement areas and increase market value.

 Increase market value

-You want to increase market value by communication about the exact emission savings related to the implementation of your solution.
+You want to increase market value by communicating about the exact emission savings related to the implementation of your solution.

-Your clients or investors want insights in the environmental impact of your products or production process.
+Your clients or investors want insights on the environmental impact of your products or production process.